 Group reading of excerpts from Giorgio Agamben's philosophical book on the law of living together - The Highest Poverty: Monastic Rules and Form-of-Life (2011), which brings us back to the earliest habitation of the Caemersklooster and investigates the dialectic between rule and life.
 The reading will be interspersed by silent meditation breaks led by Grace Ndiritu, and contextualized by the research on previous uses of the building, 'the archive' currently at view at Kunsthal.
 Event is free but limited in numbers.
 Register here

 Public Debate: Commoning, Property Law and Indigenous Land Rights in the Belgian Context (ENG)

 A public debate with Prof. Marie-Sophie De Clippele VUB, historian Rafaël Verbuyst UG and social urban planner Jorik De Wilde UG - about Commoning, the indigenous perspective on shared resources and the development of cultural heritage sites globally.
-What can Ghent learn from this in relation to the history and social planning of Patershol up to the present day the sale of Het Pand?
+What can Ghent learn from this in relation to the history and social planning of the Patershol up to the present day and the sale of Het Pand?
 Artist Grace Ndiritu will moderate.
 Register here